To all the friends who met me there

 Sentiments that hold true for any island wherever people lived.

-Tho beautiful island of Dernish is located at Carns, off the coast of Moneygold, close to Ahamlish, in Carbury, the ancient kingdom of North Sligo.
-The island, always considered to be a liminal, fairy-haunted region, is uninhabited.
+The beautiful island of Dernish is located at Carns, off the coast of Moneygold, close to the old church at Ahamlish, in Carbury, the ancient kingdom of North Sligo.
+The island, always considered to be a liminal, fairy-haunted region, is currently uninhabited.
+Dernish is a tidal island, cut off from the mainland except at times of spring tides, when it is possible to walk out across the beach from O'Connor's Island.

 Sweet Dernish Isle Adieu, a 19th Century emigrant poem celebrating Dernish Island in County Sligo.